 The servicer will establish and maintain the spread account as a trust bank account in the name of the trust for the benefit of the trust.
-On the closing date, we will make an initial deposit into the spread account of \$21,159,721.88, which is 2.25% of the aggregate Contract Value of the receivables as of the cutoff date.
+On the closing date, we will make an initial deposit into the spread account of \$18,803,039.50, which is 2.25% of the aggregate Contract Value of the receivables as of the cutoff date.
 On each payment date, the servicer will transfer additional amounts into the spread account to the extent that the balance in that account would otherwise be less than the Specified Spread Account Balance, and funds are available for that purpose after other higher priority distributions.

-"Specified Spread Account Balance" means 2.25% of the Pool Balance as of the cutoff date.
+"Specified Spread Account Balance" means an amount determined by the sponsor prior to the closing date; provided, that such amount is not less than 2.25% of the Pool Balance as of the cutoff date.
 The "Specified Spread Account Balance" definition may be amended without noteholder consent in a manner that results in an increase in the amounts required to be on deposit in the spread account pursuant to such definition; provided that such amendment is not prohibited by Regulation RR.
 In addition, the Specified Spread Account Balance may also be reduced or modified without the consent of the noteholders if the Rating Agency Condition is satisfied; provided that such reduction or modification is not prohibited by Regulation RR.